marcintreder/relevel-landing-page/src/pages/blog/whats-causing-carpal-tunnel-syndrome-and-how-to-prevent-it.md

 These could be the first signs of carpal tunnel syndrome.

-In this article, I want to explain to you what is carpal tunnel syndrome, how and why does it start, and show you how to deal with it before it is too late.
+IIn this article, I want to explain what carpal tunnel syndrome is, how and why it starts, and how to deal with it before it is too late.

 ## What Is a Carpal Tunnel Syndrome?